avalonzone/MysqlPSLib/README.md

 # MysqlPSLib
-This PowerShell Module attempt to provide a convenient methods for working with MySQL.
+This PowerShell Module attempt to provide convenient methods for working with MySQL.